Search StreamScheme

 Price: $65-90

-This is one of the simplest components to choose.
+This is one of the simplest components to choose from.
 For the most part, your motherboard doesn’t matter — its job is to get your other components working together.
-For all but the most-dedicated of power users, the motherboard is mostly arbitrary, so we can select one of the cheapest options.
+For all but the most dedicated power users, the motherboard is mostly arbitrary, so we can select one of the cheapest options.
 The main concerns you have with your motherboard are going to be size, RAM slots, and the chipset.
-Let’s break that down real quick:

 1. Size